isovector/draconian-results/pho.md

 To help keep B.C. safe, the PHO has introduced province-wide restrictions.
 These restrictions must be followed in addition to [regional restrictions].

+### As of December 31, 2021

+This restriction is in effect until January 18, 2022.

+-   [Only essential visitors are allowed] at long-term care facilities

 ### As of December 22, 2021